 The creditor might apply to the court for a warrant to use bailiffs for debt collection.
 A warrant would give a bailiff the right to make a home visit or turn up at your business location.
 As a rule, bailiffs must give you 7 days' notice which allows you to make a payment before their visit.

 Filling in the N245 application form might stop a visit by the bailiff.
 You would need to state how and when you can repay the money (e.g. making weekly or monthly payments).
 The warrant gets stopped if they accept your offer and you keep up with the payment frequency.

 What if you have more than one judgment made against you?
 In this case you can sometimes arrange to pay all the debts to the court.
 As a rule, it needs to be one single weekly or one monthly payment.
 But, it stops people taking court action against you to recoup their money (e.g. using bailiffs).

 Note: Your total debts must be under £5,000 to set up this process.
-Use the 'application for an administration order form N92'.
+Use Form N92 which is the 'application for an administration order'.
 Always contact the court if you are unable to maintain regular payments.

 County court judgments (CCJs) and high court judgment stay on the Register of Judgments, Orders and Fines for six (6) years.
 Loan companies and banking institutions can access the information stored on the register.
 They use it to decide whether your credit rating is good before they loan you money.

-There is a specific process for removing a judgment from the register.
+There is a specific process for removing a judgment from the county court judgements register.
 You must pay the full amount owed to your creditors within one (1) month to get it removed.

 The record of the judgment gets marked as 'satisfied' in the register if you settle the debt after one month.
 The judgment remains on the register for six (6) years.
 But, if anyone searches for your details on the register they will see that you paid off the debt.